 If you think I’m about to share a new age gel with super powers, think again.
+This homemade energy bar is super easy on the stomach!

 We’re going old school.